juju/docs/src/en/clouds-manual.md

 ## Deploying a charm in a Manual cloud

-To deploy WordPress onto the machine we added previously its ID (of '0') is made use of:
+To deploy WordPress onto the machine we need to declare the ID (of '0') of the
+machine:

 ```bash
 juju deploy wordpress --to 0